Toxic7120/toxic7120.github.io/README.md

 ◼️ Discord Server????? <br>
 ◼️ Contact email and section (honestly idk if i should make a whole new account for it or use my second account for it lol)

+# Why doesn't the music start?<br>
+I disabled the autoplay as some people may not like it automatically starting, I might find how I can make it so that the user chooses to make it autoplay or not but I think thats too much for just a portfolio lol.

+# Why are you thinking of redoing the entire website?
+I feel like it's a bit wonky for the websites to move from one place to another and I want to add like cool transitional animations to it.
+Oh yea, I uh tend to not work on the website for a huge interval of time, and I do not understand what the fuck is going on when I come back lol.

 # Credits